 You will find pasta alla norma on every menu in Sicily, and it usually doesn’t cost more than €5-6.

-Another dish based on eggplant, caponata is a stew comprised of chopped eggplants seasoned with sweet balsamic vinegar, capers, pine nuts and raisins.
-It is served at room temperature and typically as a side dish, and regional variants include olives, celery, bell peppers, potatoes and carrots.
+One of the most quintessential Sicilian foods, caponata is an eggplant-based stew comprised of chopped eggplants and seasoned with sweet balsamic vinegar, capers, pine nuts and raisins, creating a delicate flavour that has to be tasted to be believed.
+It is served at room temperature and typically as a side dish (or as part of an antipasto platter), and regional variants include olives, celery, bell peppers, potatoes and carrots.

 4. Pane con la Milza (or Pane ca Meusa in the Sicilian language)